tadone/tadone.github.io/docs/kubernetes/objects.md

 ## PersistentVolume

-Managing storage is a distinct problem from managing compute.
-The ``PersistentVolume`` subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
-To do this we introduce two new API resources: ``PersistentVolume`` and ``PersistentVolumeClaim``.
-- ``PersistentVolume`` (**PV**) is a piece of storage in the cluster that has been provisioned by an administrator.
-- ``PersistentVolumeClaim`` (**PVC**) is a request for storage by a user.
-It is similar to a pod.
-Pods consume node resources and PVCs consume PV resources.
-Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).

-PVs are resources in the cluster.
-PVCs are requests for those resources and also act as claim checks to the resource.

-### Provisioning
 There are two ways PVs may be provisioned: statically or dynamically.
 - Static: A cluster administrator creates a number of PVs.
 They carry the details of the real storage which is available for use by cluster users.
 - Dynamic: When none of the static PVs the administrator created matches a user’s PersistentVolumeClaim, the cluster may try to dynamically provision a volume specially for the PVC. **This provisioning is based on StorageClasses**